ianstormtaylor/slate/docs/api/transforms.md

 Delete text in the document.

 Options: `{at?: Location, distance?: number, unit?: 'character' | 'word' | 'line' | 'block', reverse?: boolean, hanging?: boolean, voids?: boolean}`

-###### `Transforms.insertFragment(editor: Editor, fragment: Node[], options?)`

-Insert of fragment of nodes at the specified location in the document.
-If no location is specified, insert at the current selection.

-Options: `{at?: Location, hanging?: boolean, voids?: boolean}`

 ###### `Transforms.insertText(editor: Editor, text: string, options?)`